top of page

 Winding through serene pine forests, the Pine Knot Trail offers a peaceful retreat.
 It gradually ascends to the Grand View Point, a perfect spot for a picnic with a view.
 The gently sloping trail is about 6 miles round trip and offers hikers a moderate challenge without intense inclines, making it accessible for both beginners and seasoned trekkers alike.
 Along the way, you can enjoy the crisp scent of pine in the air and the song of the wind whispering through the trees, which adds an element of tranquility to the hike.

 Besides the engaging terrain and enchanting flora, the Pine Knot Trail serves as a bridge to connect hikers to the Skyline Drive, a pathway that extends the adventure across additional miles if desired.
 Known for its graceful beauty, it dives deep into the natural heart of Big Bear, allowing a seamless blend into the local environment.
-For truly immersive experience, visiting during sunset can cast enchanting orange hues across the sky, mirroring the magic of Big Bear’s landscape.
+For a truly immersive experience, visiting during sunset can cast enchanting orange hues across the sky, mirroring the magic of Big Bear’s landscape.

 4. Venture into the Cougar Crest Trail